Dual fuel heating system rebate: electric heat pump combined with gas furnace

 5. Rebates cannot exceed the paid cost on the invoice.

-2. It must be replacing an existing gas furnace that is at least 10 years old.
+1. It must be replacing an existing gas furnace that serves as the primary2 space heating system for the home, and is at least 10 years old.
+Replacement of existing dual fuel system is not eligible.

-3. It must be a new central ducted air source heat pump integrated with a new compatible high efficiency gas furnace.
+2. It must be a new central ducted air source heat pump integrated with a new compatible high-efficiency gas furnace and operated by a single set of controls.

-4. It must be installed by a Technical Safety BC licenced gas contractor registered with the Home Performance Contractor Network.
+3. It must be installed by a Technical Safety BC licensed gas contractor who is a member in good standing of the Home Performance Contractor Network.

 6. It must have the thermostat, outdoor temperature switch-over control or equipment control board set to the following region-specific temperatures for the duration of the product lifetime:

-• Lower Mainland and Vancouver Island regions: ≤5°C
+• Lower Mainland and Vancouver Island regions: 5 °C or lower

-• Southern Interior and Northern B.C. regions: ≤2°
+• Southern Interior and northern B.C. regions: 2 °C or lower

-7. It must undergo commissioning to ensure the system is installed and operating according to best practice.
-A copy of the completed commissioning sheet must be made available upon request.
+7. It must undergo commissioning at the time of installation to ensure the system is installed and operating according to best practice.

 12. Warranty replacements and insurance claims are not eligible.